PyRepair/maniple/training-data/summarize-experiment/pandas/21/prompt_response_response_5.md

         )
     elif isinstance(key, tuple):
         return self._get_values_tuple(key)

-    elif is_list_like(key):
+    elif not is_list_like(key) and not isinstance(key, (np.ndarray, Index)):
         return self.loc[key]

+    if isinstance(key, Index):
+        key_type = key.inferred_type
+    else:
-    elif isinstance(key, (list, np.ndarray, ExtensionArray, Series, Index)): key_type = lib.infer_dtype(key, skipna=False)
+        key_type = lib.infer_dtype(key, skipna=False)

     if key_type == "integer":
-            if not self.index._should_fallback_to_positional():
+        if self.index._should_fallback_to_positional():
-                return self.loc[key]
-            else:
             return self.iloc[key]
         else:
             return self.loc[key]

-    else:
+    if isinstance(key, list):
+        return self.loc[key]

     return self.reindex(key)
 ```

-This revised version of the function includes updated conditional logic to accurately classify and handle different types of input keys, ensuring the expected behavior for each type.
-Additionally, the ordering of conditions has been adjusted to prioritize handling specific types before falling back on the general reindexing approach.
+This corrected version addresses the bug by updating the conditional block that determines the type of the input key and assigns it to `key_type`.
+It also adjusts the logic to handle different types of keys appropriately, ensuring that the function returns the expected data based on the type of the input key.

-By using the corrected `_get_with` function, the issues identified in the test cases and the associated GitHub issue can be addressed, leading to consistent and expected behavior when using different types of indexers with a Series object.
+This revised function can be used as a drop-in replacement for the buggy version to resolve the issue.